 The vote, Monday night, was 8-0.
 Board member Ed Wielgus was absent.

-North Hills denied the original application from Provident Charter School on Feb.
+from Provident Charter School on Feb.
 6, 2012.
 Subsequently, a revised charter school application was submitted to the district on April 27.

 According to a statement issued by the district, the denial of the revised application was based on the following factors: